 Dijon mustard is one of the most versatile ingredients in your fridge.
 Sadly, the small Maille or Grey Poupon jar often sits in condiment asylum with months-old bottles of ketchup, mayonnaise, and salsa.
 It’s time to break your mustard loose from hot dog hell.
 The world of marinades, dressings, glazes, slaws, and sauces awaits!
 A grainy Dijon mustard plays a starring role in this roasted pork loin recipe.
 Used along with brown sugar and herbs, the mustard glaze gives the meat amazing flavor and texture.
 To double-down on the Dijon, make a quick side salad of arugula dressed with a mustard vinaigrette.
 Previously unused and unappreciated, your jar of Dijon will definitely be feeling itself after this meal.

 This marinade comes from Marian Burros of the NYT.
 The overnight marinating is not mandatory but definitely recommended.
 We opted for pork loin instead of pork tenderloin, as called for in the original recipe, and modified the cooking time.
 But this works really well for pork tenderloin too!
 And if you’re curious about the difference, read more here.

-Roast for 25 minutes.
+- Roast for 25 minutes.
 The fat side will have developed a nice crust.
-Turn fat side up and roasted for another 25 to 30 minutes.
+Turn fat side up and roast for another 25 to 30 minutes.
 To test doneness, you can insert a thermometer into the center of the loin.
 The internal temperature should read 155°F.